BarclayII/dgl-itemrec/README.md

 ### Arguments

-* `--own-embedding`: whether to treat item ID as a feature.
+* `--id-as-feature`: whether to treat item ID as a feature.